 …you want to copy a file from the remote host to your local machine?

-SCP Linux Command to Transfer Files From Remote Host to Local Machine
+SCP Linux Command to Transfer Files From Remote Host to Local Host

-The basic syntax for the scp command still applies, with the only difference that we swap source and target in the previous command.
+The syntax for the scp command still applies.
+The only difference is that we swap source and target compared to the previous command.

-The source is the remote host and the target is the local machine.
+The source is the remote host and the target is the local host.